U.S. Stocks Mixed, Weighed Down by Energy Shares

 ADVERTISEMENT

-With major indexes still up double-digit percentages for 2017, some analysts said it wasn't surprising to see the momentum in U.S. stocks falter a bit heading into year-end.
+Some analysts said it wasn't surprising to see the momentum in U.S. stocks falter a bit heading into year-end.
+The year's rally has lifted the S&P 500, Dow Jones Industrial Average and Nasdaq to dozens of records each in 2017.

-Meanwhile, shares of several retailers jumped, extending gains from Friday, when many department stores and brick-and-mortar outlets kicked off a weekend of major sales.
+Meanwhile, shares of several retailers jumped following a weekend of major sales at many department stores and brick-and-mortar outlets.

 "It would seem like we are off to a good start [to the holiday shopping season]," said JJ Kinahan, chief market strategist at TD Ameritrade.

-Hopes for a solid final quarter as well as better-than-expected earnings reports have drawn some investors back into beaten-down retail shares in recent sessions, analysts said.
+Better-than-expected earnings reports and hopes for a solid final quarter have drawn some investors back into beaten-down retail shares in recent sessions, analysts said.

-Elsewhere, the Stoxx Europe 600 fell 0.5%, with shares of Julius Baer Group falling after the Swiss private-banking company's chief executive resigned.
+Elsewhere, the Stoxx Europe 600 fell 0.5%, with shares of Julius Baer Group declining after the Swiss private-banking company's chief executive resigned.

 Stock indexes in Asia came under pressure as technology stocks slid.